-Akin Lansdowne sits on the traditional territory of the Haudenosaunee, the Métis, and most recently, the territory of the Mississaugas of the New Credit First Nation.
+Akin Lansdowne sits on the traditional territory of the Wendat, the Haudenosaunee, the Métis, and most recently, the territory of the Mississaugas of the New Credit First Nation.
 We are grateful to have the opportunity to work on this land.

 Akin Lansdowne is not currently wheelchair accessible.
 Akin regrets this barrier to access.

-There are two steps into the main floor gender-neutral washroom.
 There are no grab bars in the washroom and the toilets are not raised.
 The washroom on the second floor is level.
 There is a narrow gap between the countertop and the shower.

 Akin Lansdowne is walking distance from Lansdowne Subway Station and is accessible by the Bloor/Danforth subway line (Line 2) and the 47 Lansdowne Bus.